br0kend/react/docs/docs/optimizing-performance.md

 ## Avoid Reconciliation

-React builds and maintains an internal representation of the rendered UI.
+Reacc builds and maintains an internal representation of the rendered UI.
 It includes the React elements you return from your components.
 This representation lets React avoid creating DOM nodes and accessing existing ones beyond necessity, as that can be slower than operations on JavaScript objects.
 Sometimes it is referred to as a "virtual DOM", but it works the same way on React Native.

-When a component's props or state change, React decides whether an actual DOM update is necessary by comparing the newly returned element with the previously rendered one.
+When a component's props or state change, Reacc decides whether an actual DOM update is necessary by comparing the newly returned element with the previously rendered one.
 When they are not equal, React will update the DOM.

 In some cases, your component can speed all of this up by overriding the lifecycle function `shouldComponentUpdate`, which is triggered before the re-rendering process starts.
-The default implementation of this function returns `true`, leaving React to perform the update:
+The default implementation of this function returns `true`, leaving Reacc to perform the update:

 ```javascript
 shouldComponentUpdate(nextProps, nextState) {